 Step 7: Start using Zapier integration!

-Finally, once the mapping is done, Zapier will perform a test to make sure everything is like you wanted it.
+Finally, once the mapping is done, Zapier will perform a test to make sure everything is as you wanted it.

 You can send a new document to your mailbox or reprocess an existing one to test your integration.